 About once a month, I turn to the front of the binder, quickly glance through the first few weeks of coupons and toss the packets that are outdated.

 To cut down on the bulkiness of this notebook, I also throw out any extra pages I come across as I’m cutting out the coupons I want to keep.
-I really don’t usually need to keep the fifteen different advertisements for ordering check-by-mail or the offer of a doll that looks like a real baby.
+I really don’t need to keep the fifteen different advertisements for ordering check-by-mail or the offer of a doll that looks like a real baby.

 –Index cards, scissors, pen.